SimonSchoeni/moodlescan/README.md

 		-a 		: Update the database of vulnerabilities to latest version -r 		: Enable HTTP requests with random user-agent -k 		: Ignore SSL Certificate
+		-x		: Adds cookies to the request (default '')

 		Proxy configuration